Bachelor of Science in Computer Engineering

 Choice of upper-division electives must demonstrate a clearly identifiable educational objective and have an advisor’s approval.
 A study plan of intended upper-division electives must be approved by the student’s advisor and the program coordinator prior to registering for ENGR 696.

-A total of 6-7 units from the following list of courses is required.
+A minimum of 6 units from the following list of courses is required.
 Students with a GPA of 3.0 or better and the required prerequisites may take graduate courses (numbered 800 and above) with the approval of their advisor or the program coordinator.

 CSC 415Operating System Principles3